squashql/squashql/README.md

 const querier = new Querier(serverUrl, axiosConfig)
 ```

+### Under the hood

+SquashQL helps you executing multi-dimensional queries compatible with several databases.
+The syntax is closed to SQL but...

+> What happens exactly when the query is sent to SquashQL?

+Once the query is received by SquashQL server, it is analyzed and broken down into one or multiple *elementary*
+queries that can be executed by the underlying database.
+Before sending those queries for execution, SquashQL first looks
+into its query cache (see [CaffeineQueryCache](https://github.com/squashql/squashql/blob/main/core/src/main/java/io/squashql/query/CaffeineQueryCache.java))
+to see if the result of each *elementary* query exist.
+If it does, the result is returned immediately.
+If it does not,
+the elementary query is translated into compatible SQL statement, sent and executed by the database.
+The intermediary results are cached into SquashQL query cache for future reuse and used to compute the final query result.

 ### Configuration

 To connect SquashQL to your database you will first have to import the associated maven module and defined in your